yiisoft/validator/docs/guide/conditional-validation.md

 $result = (new Validator())->validate($data, $rules);
 ```

 As an alternative to functions, callable classes can be used instead.
-This approach has the advantage of code reuse
+This approach has the advantage of code reusability.
-possibility.
 See the [Skip on empty] section for an example.

 [Configuring empty criterias in other rules]: #configuring-empty-criterias-in-other-rules
 [Skip on empty]: #skiponempty---skipping-a-rule-if-the-validated-value-is-empty